Skip to Content

 What Is a Pacemaker?

 A cardiac pacemaker is a small device used to stimulate and measure the performance of someone’s heart.
 Hundreds of thousands of pacemaker implants are performed each year to tackle issues like bradycardia (a slow heartbeat).
+When someone has bradycardia, their heart may be unable to transfer sufficient blood throughout their body.
+A pacemaker can help speed up the heartbeat in times of need to keep the blood flowing properly.

 How Does a Pacemaker Work?